commons-app/apps-android-commons/CONTRIBUTING.md

 is a filename or identifier for the general area of the code being modified.
 The body should provide a meaningful commit message.

-# Write tests for your code
+# Write tests for your code (if possible)

-# Update the Wiki pages to ensure they don't become stale
+# Make sure the Wiki pages don't become stale by updating them (if needed)